Missile defense systems by country: Pakistan

+Together, these components form a Comprehensive Layered Integrated Air Defence (CLIAD) structure designed to counter a broad spectrum of aerial threats—from low-altitude cruise missiles and UAVs to long-range ballistic missiles.

 Russia

 The Russian A-135 anti-ballistic missile system is currently operational only around the city of Moscow, the national capital, and is being augmented to protect major cities in Russia.
 The A-135 anti-ballistic missile system is a Russian military complex deployed around Moscow to counter enemy missiles targeting the city or its surrounding areas.
 It became operational during 1995.
 It is a successor to the previous A-35, and compliant with the 1972 Anti-Ballistic Missile Treaty from which the US unilaterally withdrew in 2002.

 The A-135 system attained "alert" (operational) status on 17 February 1995.
 It is currently operational although its 53T6 (NATO:SH-11) component is deactivated (as of February 2007).
 A newer missile is expected to replace it.
 There is an operational test version of the system at the test site in Sary Shagan, Kazakhstan.

 The S-300PMU1 and PMU2 can intercept SRBMs, and the S-300V and S-400 Triumf systems are capable of intercepting a multiple IRBM attack by all DF-21 model IRBMs.
 These air-defense systems have been purchased by Turkey, India, China, Saudi Arabia, and South Korea.
 Other countries which have also expressed interest include Iran and Belarus.